sahithyandev/s2/src/content/docs/program-construction/17-creational-design-patterns.md

 ## Abstract Factory Pattern

 Provides an interface for creating families of related objects without specifying their concrete classes.
-It's like having a factory of factories.
+Like a factory for factories.
 Used when multiple objects need to be created that work together.

-Used in UI toolkits where different themes require different button/window styles, or in cross-platform applications where components need different implementations based on the operating system.
+Used in UI toolkits with multiple themes, in cross-platform component toolkits, and in media players to handle different codecs with different decoders.

 ```java
 // Step 1: Define abstract products